Toronto Transit Commission fares: Legacy tickets (1921–2025)

 Adult tickets were issued until 29 September 2008, when they were withdrawn due to counterfeiting.
 Adult tickets were temporarily reissued between 23 November 2009 and 31 January 2010 to alleviate demand on tokens in the lead-up to a fare hike that also withdrew all older tickets and passes.

-Since 1 March 2015, children can ride free on the TTC.
+Since 1 March 2015, children age 12 and under have been able to ride fare-free on the TTC.
 Thus, children's tickets were discontinued effective that date.
 Children's tickets were sold in multiples of ten.